WWII-era landing craft emerging from Lake Mead

-The boat was recently photographed by the YouTube channel called “The Other Me.”
+The boat was recently photographed for a YouTube channel called “The Other Me.”

 When this Higgins craft was built, used, and sunk is unclear at this time.
 But according to Las Vegas Scuba, the boat was used to survey the Colorado River, then sold to a marina, and then sunk.
 This could date the boat back to the early 1940s.